MotorMath

 What this tool does

-This calculator estimates driving range by converting tank capacity in liters to imperial gallons (1 imperial gallon = 4.54609 liters) and multiplying by fuel economy in miles per gallon.
-Primary inputs are tank size (liters) and MPG (imperial); output is range in miles and kilometers.
-The calculation assumes the input MPG figure is accurate and that the entire tank capacity is usable fuel.
+This calculator estimates the maximum driving range of a vehicle by converting tank capacity in litres to UK gallons (using the conversion factor 4.54609 L/gallon) and multiplying by fuel economy in UK MPG.
+Inputs are tank size (litres) and MPG (UK); the output is theoretical range in miles and kilometres.
+The result assumes the entire tank is usable and that the stated MPG figure is achieved consistently throughout the journey.

 How Tank Range Calculator works